 Infrabee Secures Approval for 15MW Solar Farm in New Forest

--based developer Infrabee has received planning permission for a 15MW project in the New Forest, southern England.
+-based developer Infrabee has received planning permission for a 15MW solar project in the New Forest, southern England.
 The £8.5 million solar farm will be located near Walkford Farm, close to the border of Bransgore and New Milton in Hampshire.

 The development is set to support the UK's net zero targets by generating renewable energy while offering additional benefits, including job creation and a diversified income stream for a local farm business.
 The solar farm is also expected to contribute £2.3 million in business rates over its operational lifespan.